AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## Testing
-A total of 47 experiments were done to find the best algorithm for classifying pink lady and granny smith apples.
-Here are some discoveries I made during experimenting and tweaking the hyperparameters and training set size of the model and changing the transfer learning model.
-The different models and hyper-parameters experimented with can be seen in the table below:
+A total of 47 experiments were conducted to identify the optimal algorithm for classifying Pink Lady and Granny Smith apples.
+Throughout the experimentation process, various hyperparameters, training set sizes, and transfer learning models were adjusted and compared.
+Key insights gained during the experimentation are detailed below, along with a table showcasing the various models and hyperparameters tested:

 | Category          | Setting                              |
 | ----------------- | ------------------------------------ |